RoikkuTo/react-html-writer/README.md

 ## Usage

-> For a full demo with animtions, try this [CodeSandBox](https://codesandbox.io/s/react-html-writer-cyxe8?codemirror=1&fontsize=14&hidenavigation=1&module=%2Fsrc%2Fdemo.js&theme=dark) or use the `demo.js` inside the _src/demo_ folder.
+> For a full demo with animtions, try this [CodeSandBox](https://codesandbox.io/s/react-html-writer-cyxe8?codemirror=1&fontsize=14&hidenavigation=1&module=%2Fsrc%2Fdemo.js&theme=dark) or use the Demo page `npm run demo`.

 A simple usage with a simple **HelloWorld**.